Lease Accounting Agent

 Analyse your processGovernance Notes

-16 steps, 7 deterministic (R) + 7 human judgement (H) + 2 LLM-suggestion (A) for contract data extraction, ROU impairment indicator monitoring, and disclosure note drafting.
-Balanced decision distribution reflects IFRS 16 + ASC 842 reality: the standards are intentionally judgement-intensive on lease identification, lease term, IBR, variable payments, modifications, sale-and-leaseback, and sublease classification - seven decision points requiring human accounting expertise.
-The agent automates the mechanical steps (recognition exemption application, ROU asset initial measurement, amortisation schedule, journal entries, CPI remeasurement, ASC 842 lessee classification) and prepares the judgement decisions through structured documentation - software prepares judgement; software does not delegate judgement.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes financial-process lease accounting - not employment-decision or social-scoring under Annex III).
+Of the 16 steps, 7 are deterministic, 7 are human judgement and 2 are LLM-suggestion (contract data extraction, ROU impairment indicator monitoring and disclosure note drafting).
+The balanced distribution reflects the reality of IFRS 16 and ASC 842: the standards are intentionally judgement-intensive on lease identification, lease term, IBR, variable payments, modifications, sale-and-leaseback and sublease classification - seven decision points that need human accounting expertise.
+The agent automates the mechanical steps (recognition exemption application, ROU asset initial measurement, the amortisation schedule, journal entries, CPI remeasurement and ASC 842 lessee classification) and prepares the judgement decisions through structured documentation; software prepares judgement, it does not delegate it.
+Under the EU AI Act it is not high-risk, because the Annex III list excludes financial-process lease accounting.

-Under PCAOB AS 2201 (SOX 404 integrated audit) plus AS 2401 (Consideration of Fraud) plus AS 2110 (Risk Assessment) plus AS 3101 (Critical Audit Matters): lease cycle is in-scope as a significant cycle for SEC registrants post-ASC 842 effective 2019 - lease accounting is consistently top-5 SOX 404 material weakness area for SEC registrants per 2024 PCAOB inspection findings.
-The Agent's Decision Log provides PCAOB AS 2201 design plus operating-effectiveness evidence on preventive controls (lease identification three-criteria check, recognition exemption application, lease term reasonably certain assessment, IBR derivation, variable payment classification, ASC 842 lessee classification) and detective controls (ROU asset and lease liability completeness reconciliation, procurement-to-balance reconciliation, CPI remeasurement validation, sale-and-leaseback control transfer documentation, sublease classification verification, ROU impairment indicator monitoring).
-The two LLM-suggestion stages (contract data extraction, impairment indicator monitoring, disclosure note drafting) are COSO 2013 controlled - confidence threshold + escalation to lease accounting reviewer + decision logging - and the LLM never determines accounting outcomes without human review acceptance.
+The lease cycle falls in scope under PCAOB AS 2201 (the SOX 404 integrated audit), with AS 2401 (Consideration of Fraud), AS 2110 (Risk Assessment) and AS 3101 (Critical Audit Matters) alongside it.
+It is a significant cycle for SEC registrants since ASC 842 took effect in 2019, and it is consistently a top-five SOX 404 material weakness area per 2024 PCAOB inspection findings.
+The Decision Log provides AS 2201 design and operating-effectiveness evidence on preventive controls (the lease identification three-criteria check, recognition exemption application, the lease term assessment, IBR derivation, variable payment classification and ASC 842 lessee classification) and detective controls (ROU asset and lease liability completeness reconciliation, procurement-to-balance reconciliation, CPI remeasurement validation, sale-and-leaseback control transfer documentation, sublease classification verification and ROU impairment indicator monitoring).
+The two LLM-suggestion stages are COSO 2013 controlled, with a confidence threshold, escalation to the lease accounting reviewer and decision logging, and the LLM never determines accounting outcomes without human acceptance.

-Cross-jurisdictional retention: US PCAOB AS 1215 mandates 7 years for issuer audits, SEC Rule 17a-4 imposes 6 years for broker-dealers, UK HMRC 6 years per Finance Act, EU national rules vary 6-10 years (Germany 10 years per Abgabenordnung Section 147, France 6 years, Spain 6-10 years, Netherlands 7 years), IFRS 16 + ASC 842 require retention through statute of limitations plus audit evidence period.
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Lease contract data and counterparty information processed under US sectoral privacy plus state laws (CCPA, CPRA, NYDFS Part 500), UK GDPR plus Data Protection Act 2018, EU GDPR plus Member State data protection laws.
-Lease contract terms contain commercially sensitive trade secrets subject to heightened protection - the Agent applies role-based access control plus encryption at rest plus in transit plus complete audit log of access events.
-Paragraph 203 StGB (German criminal code on trade secrets) relevance for German subsidiaries.
+Cross-jurisdictional retention varies: PCAOB AS 1215 mandates 7 years for issuer audits, SEC Rule 17a-4 imposes 6 years for broker-dealers, the UK requires 6 years under the Finance Act, and EU national rules range from 6 to 10 years (Germany 10 years under Abgabenordnung Section 147, France 6 years, Spain 6-10 years, the Netherlands 7 years).
+IFRS 16 and ASC 842 require retention through the statute of limitations and audit evidence period.
+The agent applies the most stringent rule globally and tags each entry with its retention class.
+Lease contract data and counterparty information is processed under US sectoral and state privacy law (CCPA, CPRA, NYDFS Part 500), UK GDPR and the Data Protection Act 2018, and EU GDPR and Member State law.
+Lease contract terms contain commercially sensitive trade secrets subject to heightened protection, so the agent applies role-based access control, encryption at rest and in transit, and a complete access audit log.
+Paragraph 203 of the German Criminal Code on trade secrets is relevant for German subsidiaries.

 §203 StGB-relevant data is encrypted end-to-end and never passed to AI models in plain text.